planetnix/website/content/_index.md

 ---

-Stay tuned for updates and more information about Planet Nix 2025.
+Stay tuned for updates and more information about Planet Nix.
 We look forward to seeing you in Pasadena!

 For any questions, please contact us at [info@planetnix.com](mailto:info@planetnix.com).